MicrosoftDocs/VBA-Docs/api/Word.wdrevisionsmarkup.md

 # WdRevisionsMarkup enumeration (Word)

-Constants that represent the extent of markup visible in the document, returned by and passed to the [RevisionsFilter.Markup](Word.revisionsfilter.markup.md) property.
+Specifies the extent of markup visible in the document, returned by and passed to the [RevisionsFilter.Markup](Word.revisionsfilter.markup.md) property.

-## Members